 Michael Boyce Gillespie is Associate Professor of Cinema Studies in the Department of Cinema Studies at New York University.
 He is author of Film Blackness: American Cinema and the Idea of Black Film (Duke University Press, 2016) and co-editor of Black One Shot, an art criticism series on ASAP/J. His work focuses on black visual and expressive culture, film theory, visual historiography, popular music, and contemporary art.
 His recent writing has appeared in Regeneration: Black Cinema 1898-1971, Film Quarterly, Film Comment, and liquid blackness.
 He was the consulting producer on The Criterion Collection releases of Deep Cover and Shaft.

-Yasmina Price is a writer, researcher, and PhD student in the Departments of African American Studies and Film & Media Studies at Yale University.
-She focuses on anti-colonial African cinema and the work of visual artists across the Black diaspora, with a particular interest in the experimental work of women filmmakers.
-She has interviewed filmmakers and participated in panels on black film and revolutionary cultural production organized by The Maysles Documentary Center, International Documentary Association, New York Film Festival and more.
-Recent writing has appeared in The Current(Criterion), The New Inquiry, The New York Review of Books, the Metrograph Journal, Vulture, Hyperallergic and MUBI.
+Yasmina Price is a writer, programmer, and PhD candidate in the departments of African American Studies and Film and Media Studies at Yale University.
+She focuses on anticolonial cinema from the Global South and the work of visual artists across the African continent and diaspora, with a particular interest in the experimental work of women filmmakers.
+Yasmina’s LACMA program “Wayward Waters: Black Cinema and The Atlantic” screened as part of the Pan African Film & Arts Festival, 2023.
+Recent writing has appeared in Africa Is A Country, Screen Slate, Criterion’s Current, and Film Quarterly.